 Chan Zuckerberg Initiative (CZI) Grants from CZI, awarded in partnership with the Moore Foundation in November 2019, are supporting two sets of activities - “Scaling and sustaining The Carpentries Trainer Development program” and “CarpentriesLabs: A platform for community creation, sharing and dissemination of open source curriculum”.
 This is a part of their commitment to open science.
 We share a commitment to people, technology, collaboration and open science in our values.

 Gordon and Betty Moore Foundation A grant from the Moore Foundation, awarded in partnership with CZI in November 2019, are supporting “Building and supporting community to develop capacity for data and software skills training”.
 This is a part of their Data Driven Discovery program supporting the people and programs who innovate around data-driven discovery.
+Additionally, the Moore Foundation generously donated $10,000 in support of CarpentryCon 2020.

 Mozilla Open Source Support (MOSS) program.
 Each year, MOSS gives out about $2M USD in funding to open source projects that help broaden access, increase security and empower users.
 In December 2019, The Carpentries was awarded $30,316 USD in the form of a core support grant by MOSS program.
 This grant will help advance our Equity, Inclusion, and Accessibility work in The Carpentries.